i18next/i18next-gitbook/misc/migration-guide.md

   Beginning with v2 we target only modern browsers (Chrome, Firefox, ... and IE >= 10).

-  For IE9 you will need to add a es5 shim, see [fiddle](https://jsfiddle.net/c7k51vcw/6/)
+  For IE9 you will need to add a es5 shim

 - __jquery__: